Deanna Brock, licensed therapist, profile photo

 Pronouns: he / him / his

-Glenn Stelpstra is a registered psychologist with the College of Psychologists of Ontario.
+Glenn Stelpstra is a registered psychologist with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).
 He has over 18 years of experience in the public school system working with children and youth.

 His primary area of interest is in completing psychoeducational assessments to help students better understand their learning strengths, areas of challenge, and the potential support options available within the school environment.